etohgame/kit/docs/client-objects/buttons.md

 | Unpressed                     | `false`      | `0.6`          | disabled |
 | Pressed                       | `true`       | `0`            | enabled |

-It should be noted that if 64 or more parts are toggled at once, there will be a single frame delay to improve performance.
+It should be noted that if 64 or more parts are toggled at once, there will be a 1 frame delay every 64 parts to improve performance.

 ### Supported Visual Instances